dpdug4n/ExpenseReportGenerator/README.md

 Install Python - https://www.python.org/downloads/

-Make sure to leave the .bat file and the .py file in the same folder.
+Download the .bat file and the .py file to the same folder.

 Click on the .bat file to run the program or 'Right Click ->Send to -> Desktop' to create an icon to run the program.